 - Leadership and involvement opportunities: Leadership opportunities include serving on the Honors Student Board, honors committees for individual colleges or the university, working with the Freshman Honors Program, Honors Ambassadors, and more.

 - Research opportunities: With a full-time staff member dedicated to student research and publication, the honors program community places high value on student research and can provide a support network to accomplish what you want.
 A number of grants are available through the honors program to help fund student research.

 - Strong community: In a large institution such as Iowa State, the honors program provides a small niche in which students can feel like they belong.
 Free events, both formal and informal and often sponsored by the Honors Student Board, help bring this community together.

 - Academic focus: Both students and staff value academic excellence and are supportive of that goal.

 - Support from full-time honors staff: Honors staff can help with applying for scholarships, course selection, guidance on honors projects, and more.

 - Planning for the future: Honors staff can help in planning out coursework at Iowa State to ensure you graduate when you want and you get the most out of your college experience.

 - Honors seminars: Laid back classes on interesting topics across all content areas are taught by professors who just want to teach about a specific topic.
 For descriptions of currently offered seminars, go to the honors seminar site.

 - Honors classes: These are university classes taught in a smaller setting by dedicated professors or by working one-on-one with a professor to add an honors component to a non-honors class.

-- Privileges: These include 24-hour access to the Jischke Honors Building (with computer lab), extended loan privileges at the Iowa State Library, and priority registration.
+- Privileges: These include 24-hour access to the Jischke Honors Building, extended loan privileges at the Iowa State Library, and priority registration.